ShikaSD/compose-server-side/README.md

 # ComposeWebUI
 ## ...or kinda server side rendering using compose

-Works on dev-15 with minor changes.

 Now [live on Heroku](https://compose-test-app.herokuapp.com/)!

 This is a prototype of porting compose to ktor server rather than running it on Android.

 The original idea belongs to [SwiftWebUI](https://github.com/SwiftWebUI/SwiftWebUI) project, rendering HTML page using websocket commands from server.

+Works with dev-15 with minor changes.

 ### How it works?